What We believe

 We don’t have any creeds, doctrinal statements, rule books, or any other guidance for our church.

-We subscribe only to The Holy Bible.
-We believe that God's Word, as recorded in the Bible, is complete and sufficient.
 We speak where the Scriptures speak, and are silent where they are silent.

 Our members come from many backgrounds but have found a common identity and future